nbaronti/Homework_1/README.md

     - **New Customer Acquisitions**: Represents growth in monthly transacting active customers on the Cash App.

-        - Per Square's latest shareholder letter, the Cash App reached more than 36 million monthly transacting active customer in 2020, representing greater than 50% YOY growth.
+        - Per Square's latest shareholder letter, the Cash App reached more than 36 million monthly transacting active customers in 2020, representing greater than 50% YOY growth.

     - **Customer Acquisition Costs**: Represents the cost to acquire each new Cash App customer.